 You told me to right click…so I wrote click.
 The hi-tech world of technology makes me feel ancient, so it’s time for a trip down memory lane.

-With two talkative (Chatty Cathy) kids, Dad got us a bitchin’ rotary wall phone with a 20-foot spiral cord.
-To untangle that puppy you let the receiver dangle, then spun it like crazy.
+With two Chatty Cathy kids, Dad got us a bitchin’ rotary wall phone with a 20-foot spiral cord.
+To untangle that puppy you dangled the receiver, then spun it like crazy.
 It never ran out of juice, got lost, and no lining up for a new model.

 Pay phones were germ pits, white pages required alphabet skills, exact change was a crap shoot.
 Yuppies conversed with bricks on their ears, and flip phones were secret agent cool.

 I still remember my childhood friends numbers.
 Today, without contacts, I have no idea how to call my kids.